galasa-dev/helm/README.md

 ```

 ### Rotating Encryption Keys
-When the Galasa Ecosystem Helm chart is installed, a Kubernetes Secret is created which contains the base64-encoded AES256 encryption keys used to encrypt credentials stored in the Galasa Ecosystem's credentials store.
+When the Galasa Ecosystem Helm chart is installed, a Kubernetes Secret is created which contains the base64-encoded, 256-bit encryption keys used to encrypt credentials stored in the Galasa Ecosystem's credentials store using AES-256-GCM encryption.

 The encryption keys are stored in the following YAML structure:
 ```yaml